-Total AAA-related procedures are reported in all seven pharmacotherapy trials; however, only five specify surgeries as emergency or elective procedures.^{132, 133, 152, 153, 164} Results showed a mixed pattern and statistical testing was not performed.
-Rates of total AAA-related procedures varied widely by study (range 2 to 40% in control groups), with two studies^{133, 166} reporting more surgeries in the intervention group, three studies^{152, 153, 164} reporting more surgeries in the control group and one study114 reporting nearly identical rates of surgery in the intervention and control groups (Table 9).
-One trial did not report procedures by treatment group.132
+Total AAA-related procedures are reported in all seven pharmacotherapy trials; however, only five specify surgeries as emergency or elective procedures.132, 133, 152, 153, 164 Results showed a mixed pattern and statistical testing was not performed.
+Rates of total AAA-related procedures varied widely by study (range, 2% to 40% in control groups), with two studies reporting more surgeries in the intervention group, three studies152, 153, 164 reporting more surgeries in the control group, and one study reporting nearly identical rates of surgery in the intervention and control groups (Table 9).
+One trial did not report procedures by treatment group.

-Two doxycycline trials^{152, 153} and one propranolol trial164 reported elective AAA surgeries with mixed results (Table 9).
-One doxycycline study152 reported similar rates of elective surgeries between treatment groups (IG: 14.6% vs. CG: 15.5%), while the other doxycycline trial153 reported more elective repairs in the control group compared to the intervention group (IG: 11.8% vs. CG: 40%; statistical information NR).
-Similarly, PAT reported more elective surgeries in the control group (20.3% vs. 26.5%; statistical information NR).164
+Two doxycycline trials and one propranolol trial reported elective AAA surgeries with mixed results (Table 9).
+One doxycycline study reported similar rates of elective surgeries between treatment groups (IG: 14.6% vs. CG: 15.5%), while the other doxycycline trial reported more elective repairs in the control group compared to the intervention group (IG: 11.8% vs. CG: 40%; statistical information not reported).
+Similarly, PAT reported more elective surgeries in the control group than in the treatment group (20.3% vs. 26.5%; statistical information not reported).

 The same three studies reporting elective surgeries also reported emergency surgeries, finding mixed results.
-(Table 9).^{152, 153, 164} These emergency surgeries were rare, with 0 to 2 events in each group (0% to 1.4% in the control groups), again limiting conclusions about these medications' effects on emergency surgery rates at 1.5- to 2.5-year followup.
+(Table 9).152, 153, 164 These emergency surgeries were rare, with 0 to 2 events in each group (0% to 1.4% in the control groups), again limiting conclusions about these medications' effects on emergency surgery rates at 1.5- to 2.5-year followup.